 (a) intake (b) compression (c) power (d) exhaust.

 During the intake stroke, air fuel mixture (in a petrol engine) or fresh air ( in a diesel engine) is sucked by producing the vacuum pressure into the cylinder.
 This gas is compressed in the compression stroke to produce a hot gas.
-The Combustion of Fuel takes place followed by the power stroke where the energy is generated and is absorbed by the piston.
+The Combustion of Fuel takes place followed by the power stroke where the is generated and is absorbed by the piston.
 This stroke produces mechanical work from the engine to turn the crankshaft.
 During the exhaust stroke, burnt gasses are exhausted to the atmosphere.

 What are the major differences between diesel and petrol engine?

 Being highly volatile in nature, Petrol readily evaporates and mixes with air efficiently.
-Hence, just a spark of an electric charge is enough to initiate a smooth combustion process of the air-fuel mixture in a petrol engine.
+Hence, just a spark of an is enough to initiate a smooth combustion process of the air-fuel mixture in a petrol engine.

 Being less volatile in nature diesel does not mix properly with air.
 Therefore, to initiate a spontaneous ignition process, diesel is generally broken into finite fuel particles before it is sprayed into the high-temperature air.